 The founder of IKEA, Ingvar Kamprad, is known to have suffered from dyscalculia.
 The traditional numeral product codes used in most businesses seemed like an unending nightmare to him.
 To avoid the challenging typing of numbers in the computer system, he decided to name his products using names!
 This example shows that dyscalculia does not have to automatically be a hindrance and that the experience of having a learning difference can also shape innovative approaches to common situations and lead to extraordinary careers.
 Read more here.

 While some dyscalculics receive the support and intervention they need from their teachers and therapists, others struggle with their schools’ lack of resources or awareness.
 In the latter case, parents of dyscalculic children may consider homeschooling if this is a legal option where they live.
 This post covers it all read more.

-The reasons that learners leave school at 16 or older without the requisite ‘C’ grade at maths can be numerous.
-It is only by understanding the roots of the difficulties, as well as the person’s strengths, that it is possible to assist them to overcome their difficulties.
-Assessment is therefore an extremely important part of my job.
-Read more →
+The reasons that learners leave school at 16 or older without the requisite ‘C’ grade in maths can be numerous.
+It is only by understanding the roots of what makes them struggle, as well as the person’s strengths, that it is possible to assist them to overcome these challenges.
+Assessment is, therefore, an extremely important part of my job.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.